dabrain34/DabrainDocs/Blog/gst-build/starting-with-gst-build.md

 #### A few 'bits' about it:

 `gst-build` is mainly a `meson.build` project.
 It reads .wrap files which are located in the `subprojects` folder to determine the elements of the project such as GStreamer or gst-plugins-base.
-These subprojects use the `meson` build system as well. `gst-build` comes with the essential projects you need to start using GStreamer and build it almost without system dependencies. `gst-build` bundles `libffi` or `glib` in the subprojects directory.
-It can also gather dependencies using `pkg-config` from the system to build the GStreamer plugins such as flac, for example, which needs libflac to build.
+These subprojects use the `meson` build system as well. `gst-build` comes with the essential projects you need to start using GStreamer and build it almost without system dependencies. `gst-build` bundles `libffi` or `glib` in the `subprojects` directory.
+It can also gather dependencies using `pkg-config` from the system to build the GStreamer plugins such as `flac`, for example, which needs `libflac` to build.

 #### Environment